-As of June 30, 2021, the Company had 2,648 employees.
-Our number of employees decreased approximately 10% when compared to the same period in 2020, as a result of the Company enacting workforce reductions in response to the COVID-19 pandemic during 2020.
+As of September 30, 2021, the Company had 2,738 employees.
+Our number of employees increased approximately 3% when compared to the same period in 2020.
 Approximately 35% and 50% of the Company's current employees are based in the U.S. and Europe, respectively.
 We believe we have good relationships with our employees, including relationships with employees represented by international works councils or other similar organizations.